Wang Lijun: Trial and sentencing

 In September 2012, Wang was charged with and convicted of abuse of power, bribe taking, defection, and "bending the law for selfish ends."
 His trial took place in the city of Chengdu where he had fled during the incident at the U.S. consulate.
 The prosecution accused Wang of taking bribes worth some $450,000 from millionaire Dalian businessman Xu Ming in exchange for releasing three people from police custody, and taking approximately $32,000 for the rental of his vacation home in Chongqing from another businessman in exchange for releasing a suspect.
 Wang's legal team disputed the bribery charges, stating that it was in fact Gu Kailai who arranged for the transactions and that Wang did not personally perform any of the favours.
 Wang was found guilty on all four charges and sentenced to 15 years in prison.

 Wang fared better compared to his erstwhile associates in the Bo family whose scandal he had exposed; Gu Kailai received a death sentence with a two-year reprieve for the murder of Neil Heywood, and Bo Xilai himself was sentenced to life in prison for corruption and other charges.
 All three trials were widely publicized and closely followed by international media.

+Since the trial, Wang has been interned at Qincheng Prison.
+According to the South China Morning Post in 2019, "Wang always likes doing Chinese calligraphy.
+He also reads a lot in prison and spends his time studying English".